Perfect Binding For Books & Magazines

 Two Types Of Perfect Binding

 Standard perfect binding uses an adhesive called EVA (ethylene vinyl acetate.)
-The second type of perfect binding is PUR (polyurethane reactivate) binding that uses a stronger adhesive (up to 40% stronger in most tests); it dries faster and allows the book to lie flatter.
+The second type of binding is PUR (polyurethane reactivate) binding that uses a stronger adhesive (up to 40% stronger in most tests); it dries faster and allows the book to lie flatter.
 PUR binding also uses less adhesive and can adhere to many different substrates including, various inks, UV-cured coatings, aqueous coatings, coated papers and boards in a variety of weights and films as well as traditional uncoated papers.
 PUR binding is however more expensive (about 30% more in most cases) than standard perfect binding.

 PUR binding is ideal for jobs such as a 96pp recipe cookbook where people tend to push down on the spine when the book is opened to keep open the page they require.